Robert-van-Engelen/lisp/README.md

 ### Classic mark-sweep garbage collection

 Unused cell pairs in the pool are recycled using garbage collection.
 One of the simplest algorithms is mark-sweep, developed by John McCarthy.
 We need a bit vector to mark cells as used.
-Because we mark cell pairs, the number of bits we need is halve the pool size:
+Because we mark cell pairs, the number of bits we need is half the pool size:

     /* bit vector corresponding to the pairs of cells in the pool marked 'used' (car and cdr cells are marked together) */ uint32_t used[(P+63)/64];

-To check if i'th cell is used, it's bit is checked with `used[i/64] & 1 << i/2%32)`.
+To check if the i'th cell is used, its bit is checked with `used[i/64] & 1 << i/2%32)`.
 To set the bit for the pair i and i+1 (remember we mark both cells with one bit), we execute `used[i/64] |= 1 << i/2%32`.
 With these two ingredients, our mark stage is pretty simple given a root cell i to mark all cells reachable transitively via car `cell[i]` and cdr `cell[i+1]`:

     /* mark-sweep garbage collector recycles cons pair pool cells, finds and marks cells that are used */ void mark(I i) {